smartdevicelink/sdl_requirements/detailed_docs/TRS/vehicle_info/UnsubscribeVehicleData_TRS.md

 - NOT send UnsubscribeVehicleData (param_1) to HMI while there are app_2 still subscribed on param_1

 3.
-In case mobile application sends an UnsubscribeVehicleData_request that is NOT included (omitted) in the PolicyTable group(s) assigned to the application
+In case mobile application sends UnsubscribeVehicleData_request that is NOT included (omitted) in the PolicyTable group(s) assigned to the application

 SDL must:
 return DISALLOWED, success:false to this mobile app